• Skip to primary navigation

 An early crop brought by prospectors traveling from the East Coast was pears, specifically Bartlett Pears.
 For those who planted and farmed those early pear trees, they struck their own kind of gold.
 Turns out, California weather was ideal for growing pear trees, and this fruit became an early part of California's vast commercial fruit empire.

 In late July, I was lucky enough to visit the Courtland area of the Sacramento Delta, about 45 minutes south of Sacramento, to tour a couple of pear growers’ orchards in the last days of the harvest.
-The Delta was one of the highways into the Gold Country, and our tour was provided by the California Pear Advisory Board as part of attending the recent IFBC (International Food Bloggers Conference).
+The Delta was one of the highways into the Gold Country, and our tour was provided by the California Pear Advisory Board as part of attending a food conference.

 Riding in a bus through the patchwork of canals, over old bridges, and through vibrant farmland, I peered out the window at the heart and soul of California.
 We met several families of 4th and 5th generations of carrying on the family tradition of growing pears – and gained a real sense of their close-knit community.